 - Adopts an evidence-based approach to paediatric health practice and the critical appraisal of existing published research

 - Implements an evidence-based approach to practice to inform decision-making and enhance patient care and patient outcomes

-- Demonstrates independent development and revision of guidelines and procedures to improve service delivery, centred around current clinical research and evidence-based healthcare
+- Demonstrates the independent development and revision of guidelines and procedures centred around current clinical research and evidence-based healthcare to improve service delivery

 In addition to the generic learning outcomes, all Level 3 trainees must fulfil the requirements of the Level 3 Learning Outcomes for General Paediatrics or their chosen sub-specialty.

 See our sub-specialty and general paediatrics level 3 pages for more information.